 Customer details (like recipient name and address)

-If you do not want ShipStation to notify your selling channels as soon as you create the label, you can delay the notifications based on the options available in the store's Notification settings.
+If you do not want ShipStation to notify your selling channels as soon as you create the label, you can delay the notifications based on the options available in the store's Emails settings.

 These settings will apply to all shipments going forward.
 Repeat these steps for any store you'd like to use delayed notifications.